fx-giant/giant-documentations/visual/timeline-chart.md

 ## Use Cases
 ### US President Deaths and Terms
 A list of USA Presidents term length along with their deaths can be displayed using Timeline Chart.
-This use case uses a flow that has a start and end date using the year format From the diagram, we can see that year of when the US president gets elected until the end of their term, due to their deaths.
+This use case uses a flow that has a start and end date using the year format.
+From the diagram, we can see that year of when the US president gets elected until the end of their term, due to their deaths.

 Download sample data [here](./sample-data/timeline-chart/US-president-death.xlsx).